NTSP3/Point-System/README.md

 - Add the ability to add/remove items from [EARN] and [BUY]
 - Checks to make sure that value of keys in .ini file is numeric
 - Ability to specify which items.txt and score.txt file to use
+- Correct alignment of colons (::)
+- Ability to scroll through the options instead of pressing a key (and ability to scroll past visible area to reach unseen options)
 - Themes!